brev/numenta-web/numenta.com/README.md

 ## @TODO

+Tasks organized by priority below.
+This is a temporary section, these should be moved into GitHub Issues ASAP.

+### High

+* Markdown Styling content wrapper component - and use.
+* Section/index.jsx line 48 = google-analtyics manual record url changes!!!
 * Migrate: `healthchecks/` `conf/` ... `out/`

+### Medium

 * document the code, build docs
+* put copyright notice at top of source files
 * document this file
   * add links to stuff
   * explain react `contexts` available: **config**, etc.